 Rust-Oleum is a company founded in 1921 by sea captain Robert Fergusson that makes protective paints and sealants.
 It was a family-owned company until 1994.

-And you can get those little cow pitchers of cream.
+And you can get those little cow cream pitchers.

 You would not believe how many different cow-shaped cream pitchers there are.
 They appear to date back to the early 18th century, when they were popularized by Dutch silversmith John Schuppe, who sold them to the British gentry.
 The great Staffordshire potteries began manufacturing ceramic cow creamers for the masses, and the rest is history.

 Looks like a lava lamp.
-Oh, must be the Dark One.
+Oh, it's the Dark One.

 She looks like the new Lily Munster.

 Lily Munster is the vampiric matriarch of the monstrous Munster family on the television show The Munsters.
 She was played by Yvonne De Carlo (1922-2007) in the original series (1964-1966) and a reunion movie (1981).
 In the revival show The Munsters Today (1988-1991), she was played by onetime Catwoman and Miss America Lee Meriwether.
 In two later TV movies, the character was played by Veronica Hamel and Ann Magnuson.

 “We have nothing to fear ...” –But fear itself.